Skip to main content

 Post-Decision Motions for Conditions and Restrictions

 The Hearing Officer can decide the motion without oral argument, although the Hearing Officer may require oral argument.
-The Hearing Officer must issue a written ruling on the motion no later than 20 days after the opposition.
+The Hearing Officer must issue a written ruling on the motion no later than 20 days after the opposition is filed.
 OHO must provide a copy of the written ruling not only to the parties, but also to each FINRA member with which the Respondent is associated.
 See Rule 9285.